chazzka/clanekforest/clanek.md

 $$f_{MC_0}(x)=1.5 IQR \qquad(4)$$

-Using above defined functions, the range is generated for each of the dimension of the dataset.
+Using above defined functions, the range is generated for each of the dimensions of the dataset.
 The appropriate choice of the algorithm for the range tolerance selection is a matter of experiments and future research.

 $$ranges = map(r_f , D)  \qquad(5),$$